HamzaFarhan/DreamAI/dialog_eng/notes.md

 <dialog4_res.py>

-And now here are our arguments for this use case:
+And now here are our arguments for this whole use case:

 <system.py>
 <dialog.py>